fnproject/flow-lib-go/README.md

-# Fn Flow Library for Go
+# Orchestration for your Go Functions
-An Fn Flow library for your Go runtimes.
+Easily create serverless workflows directly in Go with the power of [Fn Flow](https://github.com/fnproject/flow).

 ## Quick Intro
 Simply import this library into your go function, deploy it on fn, and start using the power of [Fn Flow](https://github.com/fnproject/flow).